 The Diocese of Rochester CSO instituted the use of PLCs in 2019.
-Each teacher is assigned to a grade level PLC for hour-long monthly meetings to share and discuss pedagogy, data, planning, and resources.
-Attendance at these virtual or in-person meetings is mandatory and participation is required as part of each teacher's professional growth plan.
-The schedule for PLC meeting dates is posted by August.
-Each PLC may schedule their own meeting time on that day and report as required.
+Each teacher is assigned to a grade level PLC (Professional Learning Community) for hour-long monthly meetings to share and discuss pedagogy, data, planning, and resources.
+Attendance at these virtual or in-person meetings is mandatory, and participation is required as part of each teacher's professional growth plan.
+The schedule for PLC meeting weeks is posted by August.
+Each PLC may schedule their own meeting time during the designated week and report as required.
 These professional development opportunities do earn CTLE credit.
+One CTLE credit is given for 60 minutes of instruction.